dimitriaatos/prepared/main.typ

   title: [Performing string multiphonics on any pitched sound],
   abstract: [
     Multiphonics and flageolet tones on string instruments are performed by lightly touching the vibrating string.
-    This paper investigates physical models of the lightly touched string and develops a model where the untouched string and the touching finger are split in separate parts.
+    The lightly touched string can be conceptualized as the interaction between two entities, the untouched string and the touching finger.
+    This paper proposes a model that reflects this conceptualization, providing separate parts for each interacting entity.
-    This separation allows for replacing the untouched string model with an arbitrary sound and applying the effect of the finger to it.
+    This separation allows for replacing the part of the untouched string with an arbitrary sound.
-    In practice, this means that flageolet tones and string multiphonics can be applied to non-string sounds, like sounds of other instruments and synthesized electronic sounds.
+    In practice, this means that multiphonics and flageolet tones can be applied to non-string sounds, like sounds of other instruments and synthesized electronic sounds.
     The proposed model is developed in the form of a non-recursive, time-based formula.
     A software implementation of the touching finger model is presented and used in a small scale evaluation study.
     Limitations are identified and possible solutions discussed.
-    Beyond the case of the touching finger, a wider research objective is proposed, aimed at abstracted modelling of acoustic qualities and effects.
+    Beyond the case of the lightly touched string, a wider research objective is put forward, aimed at developing models that allow for similar separation of other acoustic effects and qualities from their original sound source.
   ],
   authors: (
     (